Keyfactor/keyfactor-go-client-sdk/docs/CertificateStoreApi.md

 ### HTTP request headers

-- **Content-Type**: application/json-patch+json, application/json, text/json, application/*+json
+- **Content-Type**: Not defined
-- **Accept**: Not defined
+- **Accept**: application/json, text/json, application/xml, text/xml

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## CertificateStoresPost
+## CertificateStoreRemoveCertificate

-> KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse CertificateStoresPost(ctx).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XKeyfactorApiVersion(xKeyfactorApiVersion).CSSCMSDataModelModelsCertificateStoresCertificateStoreCreateRequest(cSSCMSDataModelModelsCertificateStoresCertificateStoreCreateRequest).Execute()
+> []string CertificateStoreRemoveCertificate(ctx).XKeyfactorRequestedWith(xKeyfactorRequestedWith).RemovalRequest(removalRequest).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()

-Creates a new certificate store with the provided properties
+Configures a management job to remove a certificate from one or more stores with the provided schedule

 ### Example